Aforizmadam44/Aforizmadam44/README.md

   # 💫 About Me:
 👋 Hello there!
-I'm Ismail Huseyn, a passionate front-end developer with a flair for creating engaging and intuitive user interfaces.
+I'm Ismail Huseyn, a passionate front-end developer<br>
+with a flair for creating engaging and intuitive user interfaces.
 My journey in the world of web development started with a fascination for turning ideas into visually appealing and functional websites.